web-platform-tests/rfcs/README.md

 ## When to use the RFC process

-Use this process for substantial changes which might impact other stakeholders or users of web-platform-tests.
+Use this process for substantial changes which would impact other stakeholders or users of web-platform-tests.
 Examples of where it is likely to be useful:

  - Changes in [resources/](https://github.com/web-platform-tests/wpt/tree/master/resources)